eCircuit Center

 LPFILTER1.CIR Download the SPICE file

 What is the purpose of this circuit?
-Basically it has two roles:
+The filter has two roles:

-Open the netlist file “lpfilter1.cir” with your SPICE simulator.
+3. Select File > Open and select the netlist file “lpfilter1.cir”.
 Most simulators display the netlist in a text editor window.
 You can view, modify and save the netlist from this window.

 FREQUENCY RESPONSE